politie/sherlock/README.md

 The derived state can be derived (deduced) from the real state.
 As you can see in this example, we need to make sure to always update the derived state whenever the real state changes.
 If, for example, we forget to update `currentPages` after changing `currentFontSize` we end up with an invalid state.

-Another way to explain the difference betwee real state and derived state is to look at the way a spreadsheet works.
+Another way to explain the difference between real state and derived state is to look at the way a spreadsheet works.
 Any cell in a spreadsheet that contains a value contains *real state*, any cell that contains a formula contains *derived state*.
 A spreadsheet is very powerful like that because it automatically updates formula-cells whenever needed.
 Wouldn't it be nice to have that power in our code as well?

 Another thing we can see in the eBook code is that this magic `updateScreen` function needs to be called whenever `currentPage` changes.

 ### The power of deduction
 The idea behind Sherlock (and other reactive libraries) is to make all derivations *(i.e. calculating derived state)* and reactions *(calling some function whenever something changes)* explicit and automatic.

 All real state is put in so-called Atoms, all other state is derived.
-An Atom has a `get` and a `set` method to access or change its state.
-Using Sherlock, the code could look as follows *(the dollor-suffix is a syntactic indication that a variable has been "sherlocked", i.e. that a variable is derivable)*:
+An Atom has a `#get` and a `#set` method to access or change its state.
+Using Sherlock, the code could look as follows *(the dollar-suffix is a syntactic indication that a variable has been "sherlocked", i.e. that a variable is derivable)*:

 ```typescript
 /** same as before */